Darling Harbour’s most gruesome historic horror stories to tell on Halloween night

 Police could not find his body until later when a local shoe maker noticed something floating in the water and jumped in his boat to investigate.
 He looked underneath and saw a huge shark frantically devouring Booth’s body.
 When police finally recovered his remains the post mortem found his shoulder almost completely severed from his body, and the muscles of his thigh and arm torn away by shark bite.

 We've carved out loads of freaky fun things do in Darling Harbour this Halloween!
-There's delicious brain haemorrhage shots, ice-cream head desserts, the perfect place to stock up for trick or treaters and a giant pumpkin and bat to pose with for the best Halloween selfies.
+There's delicious eyeball cocktails, ice-cream head desserts, free face painting and pumpkin carving, freaky events and more!
 So pop your vampire fangs in and creep down to the harbour - we’ll be waiting for you…

 The Souls of Pyrmont Bridge